Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: Composition Axioms

-The second axiom, \emph{Composition Down}, considers cases in which the resource to be allocated is later found to be smaller than initially estimated.
-The allocation can be determined in one of two ways.
-One can apply the allocation solution directly to the problem with the revised amount, keeping the original claims.
-Alternatively, one can apply the solution to the initially estimated amount, treat the resulting allocation as new claims, and then apply the rule to the problem with the revised amount of the resource and these new claims.
+The second axiom, \emph{composition down}, considers cases in which the available amount of the resource is later found to be smaller than the reference amount.
+The final allocation can then be determined in two ways.
+One can apply the rule directly to the problem with the revised amount, keeping the original claims.
+Alternatively, one can first apply the rule to the problem with the reference amount, treat the resulting allocation as the new claims, and then apply the rule to the problem with the revised amount of the resource and these new claims.
 The final allocation is the allocation obtained in this second-stage problem. \emph{Composition down} requires these two procedures to lead to the same final allocation.

 Since TU-games provide a richer framework than bankruptcy problems, we adapt each composition axiom to the TU-game setting.
 In the bankruptcy interpretation, the object to be allocated is the available amount of the resource.
 In our TU-game formulation, the corresponding aggregate value is the grand coalition worth.
 Thus, the composition axioms below compare the solution applied to a target game with the outcome obtained by first considering a reference game, using the payoff vector assigned in that reference game, and then constructing an associated residual game.
 This formulation preserves the basic idea of composition while allowing for the richer structure of TU-games, where the worths of coalitions other than the grand coalition are also part of the model.

 This richer domain also affects how the reference game is chosen.
 In bankruptcy problems, the resource is nonnegative, and the distinction between an increase and a decrease in the available amount is naturally expressed by an order relation.
 In general TU-games, by contrast, the grand coalition worths in the target and reference games may be positive, negative, or zero.
 Hence, an order restriction on the reference grand coalition worth, such as requiring it to be no larger than the target grand coalition worth, would not provide a domain-independent notion of an increase.
 We therefore allow the reference grand coalition worth to vary freely and impose only the requirement that the reference payoff vector and the induced residual game be well defined on the domain under consideration.
 In Section~\ref{sec:composition_characterizations}, we introduce restricted versions on a bankruptcy-type domain, where the usual order interpretation is available.

 Let